KirbyPhillips/Customer_Revenue_Prediction_with_Machine_Learning/README.md

 These relationships were used to identify variables with potential predictive value and inform subsequent regression modelling.

-> **Note:** The relationships identified through correlation analysis indicate association and should not be interpreted as evidence of causation.
+> **Note:** The relationships identified through correlation analysis indicated association but should not be interpreted as evidence of causation.

 ---